iai-group/DialogueKit/docs/source/dialogue_representation.rst

 :py:mod:`dialoguekit.core.dialogue`

-This object contains all the information related to the dialogue such as the utterances, the identity of participants, and other metadata.
+This object contains all the information related to the dialogue, such as the utterances, the identity of participants, and other metadata.